catseye/Parc/README.md

 with an extra combinator.
 We can't build this combinator out of existing combinators; it needs to access the parse state directly.
 Also, its definition turns out to be somewhat more complicated.
-So, this is where we start leaving "fits on a page" territory
+So, this is where we start leaving "fits on a page" territory.

 The [`ParcMerge.hs`](ParcMerge.hs) module extends `ParcSt2St.hs` with a combinator called `merge`.  `merge` takes a parser P and a function F which